 In Bangladesh, yearly periods of heavy rain cause fecal matter, debris, and garbage to flow through roads, fields, and homes.
 Dirt floors allow bacteria and parasites to linger after the rainfall, and become a breeding ground for disease.

-One of these common diseases, diarrheal disease, kills 20.5% of the population of Bangladesh every year.
+One of these common diseases, diarrheal disease, kills 10.6 per every 100,000 people every year in Bangladesh every year.
 Children, like Ananya, who are five years old or younger and grow up with dirt floors, are at the greatest risk of contracting these diseases.
 Pouring concrete flooring in these homes creates a cleanable surface from which bacteria can easily be washed off.
 These new floors have the additional benefit of cutting down on the amount of time spent cleaning them.
 Across the community, the average beneficiary woman currently spends 20 hours less every month cleaning her concrete floor than she spent cleaning her dirt floor.
 The women are now able to spend much more time being economically productive, benefiting both their families and their community.
 By implementing ARCHIVE’s Health from the Ground Up project, and building concrete floors in homes, each child’s risk of contracting anemia drops 81%.

 ARCHIVE’s campaign has saved many children’s lives by bringing awareness of the impact improved flooring can have on the health of the household.
 ARCHIVE implemented training sessions to educate families in the community on preventative measures to keep parasitic and diarrheal disease controlled.
 In addition, ARCHIVE designed interventions to face the specific design challenge of parasitic and diarrheal disease in Bangladesh.